-My main research interests are in partisan electoral campaigns and political behaviour.
+My main research interests are in electoral campaigns and political behaviour.
 I use a combination of quantitative and experimental methods.
-Below is a list of published/accepted journal articles, working papers, and other publications.
+Below is a list of published and accepted peer-reviewed journal articles, working papers, reports and blogs.

 Can parties recruit postal voters?
 Experimental evidence from Britain.
 Electoral Studies (forthcoming).
 With Stuart Turnbull-Dugarte [paper, pre-registration].

 Drowned out by the noise?
 The downstream mobilisation effects of party campaigning between local and general elections.
 Journal of Experimental Political Science (forthcoming) [paper, code and data, pre-registration].

 Is it worth door-knocking?
 Evidence from a UK-based GOTV field experiment on the effect of leaflets and canvass visits on voter turnout.
-Political Science Research and Methods (2018) doi:1017/psrm.2018.39. [paper, code and data]
+Political Science Research and Methods (2018) [paper, code and data].

 Information effect on voter turnout: How campaign spending mobilises voters.
 Acta Politica (2017), 52(4): 461–478.
 With Siim Trumm & Laura Sudulich [paper].

 Vote like your rights depend on it: Homosexuality and electoral participation in Europe.
 With Stuart Turnbull-Dugarte.
-(Preparing to submit). [paper].
+Under review at American Political Science Review [paper].

 Mobilising supporters when the stakes are high: The effect of emails on constituent-to-legislator lobbying on Brexit.
 With Stuart Turnbull-Dugarte, Florian Foos, and Denise Baron.